Skip Navigation

 Investigations

 Brigid has conducted numerous civil rights investigations, including Title IX matters, matters involving non-Title IX sexual misconduct, and matters involving harassment or discrimination based on race, ethnicity, national origin, religion, and/or disability.
-Brigid’s investigations have included claims against students, staff, and faculty members at educational institutions.
-Brigid conducts her investigations in a thorough and prompt manner, and has handled many sensitive investigations, including matters that received national media attention.
-In conducting investigations, Brigid is careful to handle all information gathered with appropriate discretion and professionalism.
+Brigid has also conducted investigations into employee issues and student misconduct.
+Brigid’s investigations have included claims against students, staff, and faculty members at educational institutions as well as stakeholders in other organizations.
+She conducts her investigations in a thorough and prompt manner, and has handled many sensitive issues, including matters that received national media attention.

 Accommodations and Supportive Measures

 Brigid has worked to coordinate individualized supportive measures in Title IX and sexual misconduct cases, and has drafted and overseen procedures for religious and/or disability-based accommodations in the workplace.
-Most recently, Brigid oversaw the implementation of a process for determining whether exemptions to an employer’s COVID-19 vaccine requirement were warranted as religious accommodations.
+She oversaw the implementation of a process for determining whether exemptions to an employer’s COVID-19 vaccine requirement were warranted as religious accommodations and has supported employers in addressing requests for accommodation post-COVID.

 Title IX and Sexual Misconduct Process